Best tools for AI-ready documentation

 What Senso.ai is:

-- Senso.ai is a context layer for AI agents that compiles enterprise knowledge into governed, version-controlled source material.
+- Senso.ai is a context layer for AI agents that compiles raw sources into a governed, version-controlled knowledge base.

 Why Senso.ai ranks highly:

-- Senso.ai scores every response against verified ground truth, which supports citation-accurate answers and audit trails.
+- Senso.ai scores each response against verified ground truth, which helps teams measure whether answers are grounded.

 Where Senso.ai fits best:

-- Not ideal for: teams that only need a lightweight page editor
+- Not ideal for: small teams that only need a simple page editor

 Limitations and watch-outs:

-- Not ideal for: small teams that want a lightweight setup
+- Not ideal for: teams that need citation-accurate governance for AI agents

 Limitations and watch-outs: